PUBLIC NOTICES

 If you are interested in helping Taghkanic's seniors and caregivers, please contact TSN co-chairs Celine Kagan and Susan Silverman at taghkanic60plus@gmail.com.

-In 2024 the Town Board passed two local laws updating the town oning Code.
-Local Law #3 2024 permits and sets forth the regulations for Short Term Rentals in Taghkanic.
-Local Law #2 2024 defines and allows for Accessory Dwelling Units.
+In 2024 the Town Board passed two local laws updating the town Zoning Code.
+One of these, Local Law #2 2024, defines and allows for Accessory Dwelling Units.
 The permitting of ADUs was enacted so that Taghkanic residents would be eligible for NY State grant funding to help residents with the costs of building or restoring these structures.
-The county has applied for the grant and will be notified of the outcome in 2025.

 Taghkanic Community Fridge